MSUSEL/msusel-snort-network-quality/README.md

 1. Start & Run Two Ubuntu Containers
    * `$ sudo ‎docker run -dit —-name ubuntu1 ubuntu`
    * `$ sudo ‎docker run -dit —-name ubuntu1 ubuntu`
-     * These commands are used to start and run a Docker container.
+     * These commands are used to start and run an Ubuntu Docker container.
        * `docker run` indicates that we are starting and running a container.
        * `-d` starts the container in detach mode, where the container runs in the background.
        * `-i` keeps STDIN open if not attached, allowing us to interact with the container.
        * `-t` allocates a pseudo-TTY, which mimics a terminal.
-       * `--name ubuntu1` assigns the name ‘alpine1’ to the container.
+       * `--name ubuntu1` assigns the name ‘ubuntu1’ to the container.
        * `ubuntu` specifies the type of Docker container to start and run.
  2. Check Containers Started
     * `$ sudo ‎docker contianer ls`